reimagined/resolve/docs/frontend.md

 This document describes approaches that you can use to implement a frontend for a reSolve application.
 The following approaches are available:

 - [HTTP API](#http-api) - An HTTP API exposed by a reSolve server
-- [resolve-client library](#resolve-client-library) - A higher-level JavaScript library used to communicate with a reSolve server
+- [@reimagined/client library](#resolve-client-library) - A higher-level JavaScript library used to communicate with a reSolve server
-- [resolve-redux library](#resolve-redux-library) - A library used to connect a React + Redux component to reSolve
+- [@reimagined/redux library](#resolve-redux-library) - A library used to connect a React + Redux component to reSolve
-- [resolve-react-hooks library](#resolve-react-hooks-library) - A hook-based library used to connect React components to reSolve
+- [@reimagined/react-hooks library](#resolve-react-hooks-library) - A hook-based library used to connect React components to reSolve

 ## Client Application Entry Point